 Wherever it’s installed, it becomes the place where people stop, and use the map to tell the narrative of their own lives.
 See where it goes below!

 Specialty Models of Geochron

-The Ham Radio Edition shows DX and International Prefixes on the Mercator Projection map.
-See it here
+The Ham Radio Edition showed DX and International Prefixes on the Mercator Projection map.
+Not currently available.

-The Live Edge Geochron frames the map in a solid piece of finished wood, available in a variety of species.
-Each one is custom made.
+The Live Edge Geochron framed the map in a solid piece of finished wood, available in a variety of species.
+Each one was custom made.
+Not currently available.

 Occasional Limited Editions of 25 attract collectors and the most discriminating buyers.

 In the Movies and TV

 Enemy of the State

 There are two models of the Geochron World Clock: Original Kilburg and The Boardroom.
 Each model has slightly different features, though functionality is exactly the same.
 The map runs the same, the seasons change the same and both include a minute analog dial in the top right hand corner of the front panel.
 This dial allows for more accurate time keeping because it displays the exact minute after the hour and runs in unison with the map.

 The major differences are aesthetic.
 Upgrade panels are available on the Original Kilburg model.
 These upgrades are aside from the three vinyls available at an entry level price.
 The upgrades include; Stainless Steel, Anodized Aluminum and Natural Wood veneers.
 Boardroom models feature a special “cove molding” on their natural wood front panels.